RealDevJG/FullBright/README.md

   - Changed the brightness level of 3/4 last brightness levels to support the new incremental mode more

 ## To-Do
-  - Need to add LightFix
+  - Add LightFix
-  - Need to add support with all texture packs
+  - Add support with all texture packs
-  - Need to make it support shaders (Basically turn fullbright off when shaders are on)
+  - Shader support (Basically turn fullbright off when shaders are on)
+  - Option to toggle chat messages when cycling brightness levels